Lecture 13: The Harmony of the Spheres:

 - Uniform circular motion about the center of the deferent

-is replaced by uniform angular motion about an off-center
+is replaced by uniform "angular" motion

 The Ultimate Geocentric System